 Optimizing the Delivery of Physical Therapy in Utah

 The mission of APTA Utah is to represent and promote the ethical practice of physical therapy and the profession‘s role to physical therapists and physical therapist assistants, to other healthcare professionals, and to the general public through education, communication and advocacy.

 If you are a member and you wish to view the Chapter Bylaws click here.

-The Utah Physical Therapy Association is a chapter of the American Physical Therapy Association, which represents more than 88,000 physical therapists, physical therapist assistants, and students nationwide.
+APTA Utah is a chapter of the American Physical Therapy Association, which represents more than 88,000 physical therapists, physical therapist assistants, and students nationwide.
 The state of Utah has roughly 1000 members.
 Association membership is an investment in your professional and financial well-being.

 $395 for Physical Therapists